-Election of Class I Directors
+Election of Class III Director

-The Board of Directors proposes the election of the following two individuals as Class II directors to serve on its Board of Directors for a term that continues for a three-year term or until their successors are duly elected.
-These nominees are current board members Charles J. Casamento and Sergio Traversa.
+The Board of Directors proposes the election of Paul Kelly as a Class III director to serve on its Board of Directors for a term that continues for a three-year term or until their successors are duly elected.
+Mr. Kelly is a current board member.
 Information regarding them is set forth above under the caption "DIRECTORS AND EXECUTIVE OFFICERS."
-In the event either of the nominees is unable or unwilling to serve as a director, the individuals named as proxies on the proxy card will vote the shares that they represent for election of such other person or persons as the Board of Directors may recommend.
-The Board of Directors has no reason to believe that either of the nominees will be unable or unwilling to serve.
+In the event the nominee is unable or unwilling to serve as a director, the individual named as proxies on the proxy card will vote the shares that they represent for election of such other person or persons as the Board of Directors may recommend.
+The Board of Directors has no reason to believe that the nominee will be unable or unwilling to serve.